Conservative Myths About Medicaid

 Reality: More research is required to determine the relationship between Medicaid expansion and utilization of

-reliance on emergency services.
-Among the study’s other findings, researchers found that emergency department visits by
+unnecessary reliance on emergency services.
+Among the study’s other findings, researchers found that emergency

-Medicaid enrollees increased by 40 percent in the first 15 months of expansion.13 As a result, conservatives conclude that
+department visits by Medicaid enrollees increased by 40 percent in the first 15 months of expansion.13 As a result,

 However, there are contradictory findings on this issue.
 A study comparing Kentucky and Arkansas—two states that

-were more likely to receive regular medical care and visit the emergency room less often.14 Still, the time frame since
+states were more likely to receive regular medical care and visit the emergency room less often.14 Still, the time frame

-expansion is relatively short, and this presents an issue when evaluating the relationship between Medicaid coverage and
+since expansion is relatively short, and this presents an issue when evaluating the relationship between Medicaid coverage

 previously unmet needs for necessary care that they could not afford when they were uninsured.
 This higher need for health